122 Organizations Transforming Food Systems in 2022 – Food Tank

 FoodWatch advocates for consumer rights, transparent supply chains, and the right to food that is better for human and planetary health.
 As a citizen-based watchdog, the organization works to uncover unsustainable practices in the food industry that violate consumer rights and interests.
 Their campaigns aim to raise awareness and influence future policies.

 The Global Action Platform on Sustainable Consumption and Diets highlights the importance of dietary change to achieve health, biodiversity, land-use, and climate goals.
 The Platform is working to emphasize the role of diets at major events including the U.N.
 Climate Change Conference and Stockholm+50.
+Members of the Platform include EAT Forum and 50by40.
+EAT Forum, a nonprofit dedicated to transforming the global food system through science and partnerships, is working toward a fair and sustainable global food system that supports the health of people and the planet.
+Their initiatives address issues including urban diets and food systems, land use, and financial decision making.
+50by40 is a coalition of organizations dedicated to cutting the global production and consumption of animal products by 50 percent by 2040, which they aim to achieve through advocacy, campaigns, and other forms of awareness raising.

 By making healthier diets more affordable and accessible, GAIN is working to end malnutrition.
 The organization works in nine countries including India, Ethiopia, and Kenya, operating programs that range from improving diets for children to strengthening food markets.